gssi/emf_workflow_project/README.md

 </p>

 <p align="justify">
 In order to fully support the case study specification, we would need to implement a model transformation from the  <b><i>Guest Invitation</i></b> to the <b><i>PersonRemuneration</i></b> metamodel (we do not report the rest of the toolchain from this metamodel for lack of space), a code generator generating web pages for the course/collaboration, a document generator for generating the invitation letter, a script invoking an external Java service for sending emails and finally all the operations must be supported by validation scripts, assuring that the model instances are correct.
-In the following, we describe each technology used in the modeling ecosystem to support the case study by generally referring to its purpose and reporting the snippet of code/models developed.
+In the following, we describe each technology used in the modeling ecosystem to support the case study by referring to its purpose and reporting the snippet of code/models developed.
 </p>

 ### Guest Invitation metamodel with an instance model